How to get a cosmetology license

 The contents of the exam to obtain a cosmetology license vary by state.
 Some states only require a written exam, while others require a written and practical exam.
 In the written exam, there are typically questions on cosmetology terms, safety practices, state-specific laws, and cosmetology theory, such as how to cut hair based on the correct theory.

-If your state requires you to take a practical exam, you could be asked to demonstrate your knowledge of hair care and cutting (such as hair relaxers and dies), how to do waxing and tweezing, massage techniques, as well as sanitation and safety procedures.
+If your state requires you to take a practical exam, you could be asked to demonstrate your knowledge of hair care and cutting (such as hair relaxers and dyes), how to do waxing and tweezing, massage techniques, as well as sanitation and safety procedures.

 Insurance for cosmetologists